-77. Which of the following statements is incorrect regarding the dividends received deduction?

-A. A corporation must hold stock for more than 90 days in order to qualify for a deduction with respect to dividends on such stock.

-B. The taxable income limitation does not apply with respect to the 100% deduction available to members of an affiliated group.

-C. If a stock purchase is financed 75% by debt, the deduction for dividends on such stock is reduced by 75%.

-D. The taxable income limitation does not apply if the normal deduction (i.e., 70% or 80% of dividends) results in a net operating loss for the corporation.
+- 77. Which of the following statements is incorrect regarding the dividends received deduction? - A. A corporation must hold stock for more than 90 days in order to qualify for a deduction with respect to dividends on such stock. - B. The taxable income limitation does not apply with respect to the 100% deduction available to members of an affiliated group. - C. If a stock purchase is financed 75% by debt, the deduction for dividends on such stock is reduced by 75%. - D. The taxable income limitation does not apply if the normal deduction (i.e., 70% or 80% of dividends) results in a net operating loss for the corporation. - E. None of the above.

-78. Emerald Corporation, a calendar year C corporation, was formed and began operations on July 1, 2011.
-The following expenses were incurred during the first tax year (July 1 through December 31, 2011) of operations:
+78. Emerald Corporation, a calendar year C corporation, was formed and began operations on April 1, 2012.
+The following expenses were incurred during the first tax year (April 1 through December 31, 2012) of operations:

-Expenses of temporary directors and of organizational meetings \$9,000 Fee paid to the state of incorporation 1,000 Accounting services incident to organization 2,500 Legal services for drafting the corporate charter and bylaws 3,500 Expenses incident to the printing and sale of stock certificates 4,000
+Expenses of temporary directors and of organizational meetings \$27,000 Fee paid to the state of incorporation 1,000 Accounting services incident to organization 15,500 Legal services for drafting the corporate charter and bylaws 9,500 Expenses incident to the printing and sale of stock certificates 6,000

-Assuming a § 248 election, what is the Emerald's deduction for organizational expenditures for 2011?
+Assuming a § 248 election, what is the Emerald's deduction for organizational expenditures for 2012?